accessible-app/brief/readme.md

 v1.0, December 01, 2018

 ## Introduction
 The goal is to build a Single Page Application in React, Vue, and Angular respectively.
-This SPA will have typical features and Accessible App's goal is to showcase how these features can be built in an accessible way.
+This SPA is called "Accessibooks" and will be a dummy e-commerce app.
+It will be having typical features for this kind of app and Accessible App's goal is to showcase how these features can be built in an accessible way.

 ## Requirements
 To do this it is necessary to research: